-Fed chairman on Trump criticism: 'We don't consider political factors'
+Trump 'not happy' with the Fed for raising interest rates

 Since Trump took office, the Fed has raised rates six times, including three times under Powell.
 The Fed is gradually raising rates as the economy gains strength.

-At the press conference, Powell said that Fed considers the best thinking and evidence in determining interest-rate policy.
+At the press conference, Powell said that the Fed considers the best thinking and evidence in determining interest-rate policy.

 "We've been given a really important job to do on behalf of the American people by Congress, and we've been given the tools to do it," he said.
 "My colleagues and I are focused exclusively on carrying out that mission."